afzalansari028/Lets-Learn-Git/README.md

    How to selectively pickup the commit child branch to master branch git cherry-pick comt_id1 comt_id2

+Git Stash:-hide the source code of unfinished work in such a way that git cannot access, and continie work on some other files. git stash     --> stash staged files git stash -u  --> stash staged and untracked files git stash pop --> get back the stashed files

+ Amend:-if you did a very minor change after committed and you want to add the file to existing commit. git add . git commit --amend -m "commit message"

+ Git reset:- to go back the previous version of code git reset --hard comt_id

 ----Once the repository created--- git remote -v